whereareroses/findjannie/Presentation_agents_CrewAI/README.md

 1. <a href="https://docs.crewai.com/introduction">Crew AI</a>: The framework that helps all my agents play nice together
 2. <a href="https://ollama.com/library/llama3.1">Ollama LLM </a>: The brains of the operation (running locally - because who doesn't love local deployment?)
-3. Python & Anaconda: Because Python makes everything better
+3. <a href="https://www.python.org/">Python & Anaconda</a>: Because Python makes everything better
 4. <a href="https://pypi.org/project/duckduckgo-search/">DuckDuckGo Search API</a>: For finding those perfect images

 <!-- GETTING STARTED -->